PX4/PX4-user_guide/en/power_module/cuav_hv_pm.md

 ## Enable HV PM

-[Battery and Power Module Setup](../config/battery.md) describes how to configure the battery and power module.
+[Battery Estimation Tuning](../config/battery.md) describes how to configure the battery and power module.

 The key configuration settings for `HV_PM` are:
 - **Voltage divider:** 18